-5. The EUT is a Capability Class B mobile phone which can be attached to both GPRS and GSM services.
-6. The Multi-slot Classes of EUT is Class12 which has maximum 4 Downlink slots and 4 Uplink slots, the maximum active slots is 5, when perform the multiple slots scan, 1DL+4UL is the worst case.
+- 1 .When the 1-g SAR is $\leq 0.8\text{W/Kg}$, testing for other channels are optional.
+2. According to IEEE 1528-2013, the middle channel is required to be tested first.
+3. KDB 447498D01- When the maximum output power variation across the required test channels is $> \frac{1}{2}$ dB, instead of the middle channel, the highest output power channel must be used.
+4. The EUT is a Capability Class B MOBILE PHONE which can be attached to both GPRS and GSM services.
+5. The Multi-slot Classes of EUT is Class12 which has maximum 4 Downlink slots and 4 Uplink slots, the maximum active slots is 5, when perform the multiple slots scan, 2DL+3UL is the worst case.
+6. The EUT transmit and receive through the same GSM antenna while testing SAR.
 7. When SAR or MPE is not measured at the maximum power level allowed for production units, the results must be scaled to the maximum tune-up tolerance limit according to the power applied to the individual channels tested to determine compliance.